 Q: What do you know about rose rosette disease?

 The disease causes very red foliage and stems, copious thorns, “witch’s broom” at branch ends and eventual death of the plant.
-It seems to be spread by tiny mites that travel on the wind.
+It is spread by tiny mites that travel on the wind.
 The only cure for it is to pull out and destroy affected plants.

 A gardener in McDonough brought me a sample of her Knock Out rose that had rose rosette symptoms.
-I advised her to get rid of the afffected plant and keep a close eye on roses nearby.
+I advised her to get rid of the afffected plant and keep a close eye on ro.

 Here is more information: